jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) Subsection (1) does not apply to a taxpayer who has issued the Commissioner with a notice of proposed adjustment to change the effect of a ruling previously applied by the taxpayer.

 ### 91DD Extension of a public ruling
-(1) The Commissioner may extend the period for which a public ruling applies by publishing a notice of extension in a publication chosen by the Commissioner.
+(1) The Commissioner may extend the period for which a public ruling applies by publishing a notice of extension.
 (2) A notice of extension must state—
   (a) that it is an extension of a public ruling under this section; and (b) the original period or tax year for which the ruling applied; and